 Skip the cotton and be ok with spending a bit more for the right technical material and fit.

-Certainly, you could get through a three-mile recovery jog in a 10-pack of running socks, but cotton absorbs a great amount of water and easily creates blisters on humid or wet days.
+Certainly, you could get through a three-mile recovery jog in a 10-pack of cotton running socks, but cotton absorbs a great amount of water and easily creates blisters on humid or wet days.

 Merino wool, on the other hand, can be worn all year round because of its temperature-regulating, moisture-wicking, and odor-fighting properties.
 It’s a common material used to make many high-quality running socks.